montif16/MP3/Readme.md

 **Conclusion:** While clustering can segment employees into two broad groups, the low silhouette scores suggest that clustering is not very meaningful for this dataset.

+# -------- 6) Step 6 Answering questions  ----------

+### Q1 – Why do people quit?
+People are more likely to quit when they are **underpaid, overworked, or early in their career**.
+Long commutes and overtime further increase attrition risk.

+### Q2 – Which positions/departments are most at risk?
+Lower-level roles and sales-related positions are more prone to attrition, while senior roles with higher pay are less risky.

+### Q3 – Do men and women get paid equally in all departments?
+Regression results (Step 2) showed salaries are almost entirely explained by job role and level, not by gender.
+**Conclusion:** No strong evidence of systematic pay gap by gender.

+### Q4 – Does family status or distance from work affect work-life balance?
+Marital status and commute distance were included, but neither stood out in the models.
+**Conclusion:** They may affect individuals, but not overall work-life balance patterns.

+### Q5 – Does education affect job satisfaction?
+Education level showed little relationship with job satisfaction.
+**Conclusion:** Satisfaction depends more on role, pay, and management than education.

+### Q6 – Which ML methods did you apply and why?
+- Linear Regression → for income prediction (numeric target).
+- Logistic Regression → for attrition classification (binary target).
+- Logistic Regression with weights → to handle imbalance.
+- KMeans → for unsupervised clustering and employee segmentation.

+### Q7 – How accurate are your models?
+- Regression: R² = 0.938, RMSE = 1167 → very accurate.
+- Classification baseline: Accuracy 86%, Recall for quitters 0.34 → weak on attrition.
+- Classification balanced: Accuracy 76%, Recall for quitters 0.64 → better for HR.
+- Clustering: Best silhouette = 0.114 → weak clustering.

+### Q8 – How could the models be improved?
+- Regression: already strong.
+- Classification: improve with oversampling, threshold tuning, or non-linear models
+- Clustering: improve with feature engineering or dimensionality reduction .

+### Q9 – What challenges did you face?
+- Class imbalance made attrition prediction difficult.
+- High accuracy was misleading until recall was analyzed.
+- Clustering gave poor results (weak natural groups).
+- Dataset issues (mislabelled file extension) and environment setup caused extra work.